Private Wells and Water

-The Dam Safety Program (DSP) regulates non-power, non-federal dams and acts as the owner and operator at 14 DEC-owned dams.
-The program regulates dams in accordance with state law and manages the Vermont Dam Inventory database, a permit program for construction and alteration of dams, an inspection program, an annual registration program, and other related tasks.
+The Dam Safety Program (DSP) regulates dams in accordance with state law and works to reduce risks to life, property, and the environment from dam incidents and dam failure.
+DSP regulates non-power, non-federal dams and acts as the owner and operator at 14 DEC-owned dams, including the 3 Winooski River Flood Control Dams (Waterbury, Wrightsville, East Barre).
+The program manages the Vermont Dam Inventory database, a permit program for construction and alteration of dams, an inspection program, an annual registration program, and other related tasks.
 The DSP also educates dam owners and the public about dam safety issues.
-DSP operates and maintains the 3 Winooski River Flood Control Dams (Waterbury, Wrightsville, East Barre) as well as 11 other dams throughout the State.

 Recreation After the Flood

 - Check road conditions and closures at Vermont 511.